-While everyone always seems to focus on mortgage payments adjusting higher, there are a number of reasons why a mortgage payment may actually decrease.
+While everyone always seems to focus on mortgage payments adjusting higher, there are a number of reasons why a mortgage payment may actually decrease over time.

 No really, there are, so let’s take a look at how this pleasant surprise could happen, shall we…

-Well, the damage may not be as bad as it originally appeared because many of the mortgage indexes tied to those loans plummeted to rock-bottom levels and/or all-time lows.
+Well, the damage wasn’t nearly as bad as it originally appeared because many of the mortgage indexes tied to those loans plummeted to rock-bottom levels and/or all-time lows.

-As a result, some homeowners who stayed in these seemingly “exploding ARMs” may actually see their mortgage payments fall.
+As a result, some homeowners who stayed in those seemingly “exploding ARMs” may have actually seen their mortgage payments fall.
 And the savings could have been significant.

 This essentially re-amortizes the mortgage so the new, smaller balance is broken down over the remaining months left on the loan.

-Your mortgage payment is adjusted lower to reflect the smaller principal balance, but your mortgage rate doesn’t change.
+Your monthly mortgage payment is adjusted lower to reflect the smaller outstanding principal balance, but your mortgage rate doesn’t change.

-While this could increase household cash flow, you may be better suited to pay off your mortgage early by making your old payment despite the lower balance.
+While this could increase household cash flow, you may be better suited to pay off your mortgage early by making your old, higher monthly payment despite the lower balance.

 Here’s a no-brainer.
 If you want a lower mortgage payment, look into a rate and term refinance.

-Because mortgage rates are still very low, your mortgage payment will probably decrease significantly if you refinance now, assuming you haven’t done so recently.
+Because mortgage rates are very low at the moment, your mortgage payment will probably decrease significantly if you refinance now, assuming you haven’t done so recently.

-Still, this is one of the most popular and easiest ways to lower your mortgage payment.
+This is one of the most popular and easiest ways to lower your mortgage payment with minimal effort.

 If you’re not sure whether to refinance or not, consider the refinance rule of thumb argument.

-Shop Your Insurance, Look Into a Tax Reassessment
+Shop Your Homeowners Insurance, Look Into a Tax Reassessment

-If you can snag a lower premium, your mortgage payment will decrease as a result.
-Pretty simple way to save money.
+If you can snag a lower home insurance premium, your mortgage payment may decrease as a result.
+Another pretty simple way to save money…

 Also look into a tax reassessment of your home if you feel it is overvalued.

-Property values have been on the decline lately, so you may be able to save some money on property taxes by asking your county recorder’s office to reassess your property.
+If property values have been on the decline, you may be able to save some money on property taxes by asking your county recorder’s office to reassess your property.

 Remember, a mortgage payment is typically expressed as PITI, which stands for principal, interest, taxes, and insurance.

-So be sure to address each component to save money on your monthly housing costs.
+Take the time to address each component if you want to save money on your monthly housing costs.